hindlx/Big_GPS_Clock/README.md

 This is the start of the build.

-First .ino file is a POC without any GPS-module and have been running for one day without any hickups.
+First .ino file is a POC without any GPS-module and have been running for several days without any hickups.